 Thus, with few exceptions, the reviewed studies documented relatively high deficiency prevalence among vegetarians.
 Vegans who do not ingest vitamin B12 supplements were found to be at especially high risk.
 Vegetarians, especially vegans, should give strong consideration to the use of vitamin B12 supplements to ensure adequate vitamin B12 intake.

-The Prevalence of Cobalamin Deficiency Among Vegetarians Assessed by Serum Vitamin B12: A Review of Literature.
+The Prevalence of Cobalamin Deficiency Among Vegetarians Assessed by Serum Vitamin B12: A Review of Literature

 Mean serum vitamin B12 was highest among omnivores, intermediate among vegetarians and lowest among vegans .
 In all, 52% of vegans, 7% of vegetarians and one omnivore were classified as vitamin B12 deficient.

-Serum Concentrations of Vitamin B12 and Folate in British Male Omnivores, Vegetarians and Vegans: Results From a Cross-Sectional Analysis of the EPIC-Oxford Cohort Study.
+Serum Concentrations of Vitamin B12 and Folate in British Male Omnivores, Vegetarians and Vegans: Results From a Cross-Sectional Analysis of the EPIC-Oxford Cohort Study

-Animals do not actually create B12.
-B12 is a unique vitamin because it is the only one containing a trace element, cobalt.
-Cobalt is found in the grass or soil, and bacteria feed on it.
-When herbivore animals eat the grass, the bacteria ends up multiplying in their stomach, producing B12.
+B12 is unique, because it’s the only vitamin that contains a trace element, cobalt.
+Cobalt is found in grass and soil, where bacteria feed on it.
+Herbivore animals eat the grass, and that bacteria starts multiplying in their stomach, producing B12.
 A similar process happens in the ocean’s food chain.

 So, what’s a vegan to do?